Kitty-Shackleford/dayz-library/README.md

 # DayZ Library

 Welcome to the DayZ Library!
 This repository is dedicated to collecting and sharing console mods created by the DayZ community.
+If you have not given permission for your work to be on this repo please let us know and it will be removed.

 ## License